brycewray/astro-site-legacy/src/pages/posts/2019/10/otoh.md

 Anyway, when I realized this, I knew the only proper thing to do was to restore those posts.
 So I did.

-I even brought back a *non*-SSG-related post, "[Why I left Ulysses](/posts/2019/04/why-left-ulysses/)," that I deleted months ago after [discovering](/posts/2019/05/boxed-in/) I'd been wrong about the decision that post described.
+I even brought back a *non*-SSG-related post, “[Why I left Ulysses](/posts/2019/04/why-left-ulysses/),” that I deleted months ago after [discovering](/posts/2019/05/boxed-in/) I'd been wrong about the decision that post described.
 Different case, same reasoning.

 *Mea culpa*.